 Single vs. Double Blades

 Your mezzaluna knife should be easy to hold and provide a comfortable grip.
-Mezzaluna knives can come in both single and double-handled designs.
-Double handles are generally preferred as they offer more control and keep both your hands away from the blade.
-Single-handle mezzaluna knives can take longer to build up a comfortable rhythm, but once you get the hang of it they should work just as well as their double-handle counterparts.
+Mezzaluna knives can come in both single- and double-handle designs.
+Double handles are generally preferred as they offer more control and keep both of your hands away from the blade.
+Single-handle mezzaluna knives can take longer to build up a comfortable rhythm, but once you get the hang of it, they should work just as well as their double-handle counterparts.
 Also, consider the handle material.
-Rubber and durable plastic are great options as they'll provide a comfortable, non-slip grip in comparison to wood.
+Rubber and durable plastic are good options as they'll provide a comfortable, nonslip grip.

 If you are the type of cook who likes to have just the right tool for the job, a mezzaluna is tough to beat for chopping lots of herbs.
 It can also be a very quick way to chop things, especially if you are not looking for precision with your cutting.
 (A chef's knife is more precise.)
 If you find your cooking style is more rustic, and/or you cook a lot of Italian-style food, a mezzaluna is without a doubt worth it.
 If you cook a lot of pizza, investing in a mezzaluna designed for that will just about ensure you'll never need to use a cheap pizza cutter again.

 If you don’t have a lot of extra kitchen space, however, or if you prefer to use your chef's knife for most tasks, you might decide that it's not worth the expense or the space.

 How do you sharpen a mezzaluna blade?